What to Expect

-Nia is a blend of the healing arts, dance arts and martial arts.
+Nia is a holistic blend of the healing arts, dance arts and martial arts that creates a powerful workout for body, mind, emotions and spirit.
 In this one hour class, you will be guided through choreographed movement based on Nia’s 52 moves.
 Choreography is simple and easy-to-follow and is adaptable to all fitness levels (including those limited to movement in a chair).

 Each Nia class will take you through 7 “Cycles”

 - Cycle 1: Set the Focus and Intent – In each Nia class, we will set a specific focus and intent to guide our practice.

 - Cycle 2: Step-In – Taking two intentional steps in, we leave behind any distractions and step-into the present moment as we begin our practice.

 - Cycle 3: Warm Up – Using thoughtful and gentle movements guided my music, we warm up the body from the inside out.

 - Cycle 4: Get Moving – In the get moving cycle, we begin to bring up our heart-rate with joy-centered dance and movement to get our blood flowing and the sweat dripping!

 - Cycle 5: Cool Down – We slowly cool down the body and slow the heart rate.